 Behind the scenes, Populus was able to automatically analyse the data using state-of-the-art algorithms, generating emotional impact reports within an interactive dashboard.
 This gave F1 second-by-second tracking via a biometric traceline.

-These learnings can be used to ensure future broadcasting formats are tailored to truly deliver on what grab and hold the attention of viewer over the course of the race.
+These learnings can be used to ensure future broadcasting formats are tailored to truly deliver on what grabs and holds the attention of the viewer over the course of the race.